mozillascience/fellows-class-2015/resources_requirements.md

   - [ ] JavaScript developers,
   - [ ] Alzheimer specialists,
   - [ ] others
-* These experts can all contribute in differnt ways.
+* These experts can all contribute in different ways.
 What roles are you looking for?
   - [ ] Testing.
 Do you need input from testers as you build?
   - [ ] Documentation
   - [ ] Input